genglinliu/simple_memory_allocator/README.md

 the previous head!

 # Acknowlegement
-This repository is a modified version of the course project of CS377 - Operating Systems
+This repository is a modified version of the course project of CS377 - Operating Systems (Spring 2020)